When should I seek counseling for my child?

 Atypical behavior can also be indicated based on the persistence, patterns, or increase of behaviors versus a behavior that occurs only once.
 These behaviors can then be looked at on a continuum of mild, moderate, or severe symptoms or concerns.
 Finally, ask yourself whether the behavior could hurt the young person or someone else, such as drug use, vandalism, or self-harm.

 If you’re unsure whether your child’s behavior meets the above criteria, reach out to your child’s school counselor, primary care physician, or therapist.
-Or contact the CAYAC team at Connections, 970-221-3308, to discuss interventions to best support your child or teen.
+Or contact CAYAC, 970-221-3308, to discuss interventions to best support your child or teen.

 Does my child need testing to get a diagnosis?

 Not necessarily.
 Most often, a therapist, psychologist, or psychiatrist can make a diagnosis based on their understanding of the child’s background and history, as well as their observations of the child’s behaviors.
-Sometimes, when these providers feel like they don’t have enough information to rule out other explanations, psychological evaluations are necessary for diagnostic clarification.
+However, when these professionals feel like they don’t have enough information to rule out other explanations, psychological evaluations are necessary for diagnostic clarification.

 Psychologists administer tests for a variety of reasons.
 For example, depending on history and context, there may be multiple explanations for why a child is having difficulties in school.
 In the evaluation process, a psychologist identifies all of the factors that may be contributing to the child’s problem.
-In addition to a clinical interview, tests that examine a child’s cognitive and attentional abilities, personality, emotional state, learning disabilities, dexterity, etc., may be included.
-All of this information can be used to better understand what might be getting in the way of a child’s learning and how the family, or other professionals, can help.
+In addition to a clinical interview, tests may be included that examine a child’s cognitive and attentional abilities, personality, emotional state, learning disabilities, dexterity, etc. All of this information can be used to better understand what might be getting in the way of a child’s learning and how the family, or other professionals, can help.

 It’s important to note that psychological testing can be time-intensive and expensive.
 Since most children don’t need testing to obtain a diagnosis and treatment recommendations, testing may be an unnecessary expense.
 Treatment for children is often geared toward addressing their symptoms or behaviors, so a specific diagnosis may not be needed.
 Similar to when a patient is treated at a doctor’s office, the physician doesn't necessarily need to know the specific bacteria causing an infection to prescribe antibiotics to help the patient feel better.
 But if the patient doesn't respond to the antibiotics (i.e., the recommended treatment), then further testing may help to better understand the cause.
 Since many psychological treatments (like individual therapy or learning accommodations) can be used for a variety of behaviors in children, sometimes it’s best to have a child participate in consistent, ongoing treatment before considering a full evaluation.